marue59/blog-php-OC/README.md

 define('APP_DB_PWD', 'your_db_password');
 ```

-4.Install MySQL and import `Portfolio.sql` in your SQL server,
+4.Install MySQL and import `Portfolio.sql` in your SQL server in public/bdD/Portfolio.sql

 5.Run the internal PHP webserver with `php -S localhost:8000`.
 6.Go to `localhost:8000` with your favorite browser.